azole/laravel58-bref-cdk/README.md

 - Prepare Bref PHP Runtime Layer, you can find it in this page [https://runtimes.bref.sh/](https://runtimes.bref.sh/)
 - Deploy lambda function

-Notice that you have to decide where the Laravel Project Code is.
+Notice that you have to decide where the Laravel Project Code is located.

+### Create a Rest API and Add ANY Method

+TBD

+### Create a Resource and Add ANY Method

+TBD

+### Summary

+Compare to the CloudWatch Template:

+- There is no need to create S3 bucket.
+- There is no need to handle IAM Role and Permission.
+- There is no need to deploy API Gateway.
+- There is no need to grant invoke permission to the API

+lib/laravel58-bref-cdk-stack.ts only has 39 lines.

+Do you remember?
+The CloudWatch Template json file has 347 lines.

+If you don't want to rely on serverless framework, AWS CDK is a good choice.

+In next session, I'll show you why I prefer AWS CDK than serverless framework.

+## Optimize - construct

+TBD